Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Note: Skip the fstrim function if you don't have an SSD.

 a.
 Run `pacman -S git networkmanager reflector pacman-contrib bash-completion` to install the listed packages.<br>
 b.
-To make sure that your CPU has no active exploits on it's firmware, you need to install the manufacturer's microcode.
-To install the microcode for your processor, run `pacman -S [Your CPU Brand]-ucode` to install the microcode.<br>
-c.
 Once all packages have been installed, enable the following services to start the necessary drivers and system functions.
 ```
 systemctl enable NetworkManager.service
 systemctl enable fstrim.timer